 Executive Proposed Policy Amendment Rationale Effect Compliance Review Through the adoption of the 2000 King County Comprehensive Plan ((2000 Update)) update, King County reaffirmed its urban designation of the Bear Creek Urban Planned Development area.
 In addition to the reasons that led the county (and the region) to originally include this area within the county's Urban Growth Area, when the county adopted the 2000 update, it noted that: two sites within this area had been approved for urban development after the adoption of the original Growth Management Act Comprehensive Plan; significant infrastructure improvements had been made at these sites; and the ultimate development of these sites was proceeding in accordance with issued permit approvals.
 The existence of these urban improvements further supported a conclusion that this area is characterized by urban growth within the meaning of the Growth Management Act and was therefore appropriately included within the county's Urban Growth Area.
 In Chapter 2 Urban Communities, starting on page 2-32, Implements recommendations Minor technical Program found Yes, in amend as follows: from Review of the Four-to- clarifications to text for to be consistent PRD.
 While urban separators complement the regional open space One Program. clarity. with state law; system by helping to define urban communities, the King Clarifies that the Four-to- minor County Four-to-One Program provides an opportunity to add One Program is one tool for amendments land to the regional open space system through the dedication of creating open space will not change permanent open space.
-The Four-to-One Program has been contiguous to the UGA. that recognized as an innovative land use technique under the Clarifies the meaning of "main" UGA to mean the consistency.
+The Four-to-One Program has been contiguous to the UGA.
+Clarifies the meaning of that recognized as an innovative land use technique under the "main" UGA to mean the consistency.

-Execut ive Proposed Policy Amendment Rationale Effect Compliance Review the programme the ((matter) its inception Management Act and for King County, the purpose of gram is to ((ereate)) contribute to the creation of a ous band of open space, running north and south along (ein)) original 1994 Urban Growth Area Boundary.
-Since otion in 1994, just over ((1,300)) 360 acres have been original 1994 UGA, consistent with other citations and County practice since program creation.
-Updates program numbers based on program review acres of the Urba Land U to the Urban Growth Area while nearly ((4,500)) 1,400 permanent open space have been conserved.
-Changes to an Growth Area through this program are processed as see Amendments to the King County Comprehensive abject to the provisions in King County Code chapter study.
+Executive Proposed Policy Amendment Rationale Effect Compliance Review Growth Management Act 3 and for King County, the purpose of the program is to ((create)) contribute to the creation of a contiguous band of open space, running north and south along the ((main)) original 1994 Urban Growth Area Boundary.
+Since its inception in 1994, just over ((1,300)) 360 acres have been added to the Urban Growth Area while nearly ((4,500)) 1,400 acres of permanent open space have been conserved.
+Changes to original 1994 UGA, consistent with other citations and County practice since program creation.
+Updates program numbers based on program review study. the Urban Growth Area through this program are processed as Land Use Amendments to the King County Comprehensive Plan, subject to the provisions in King County Code chapter 20.18.
 U-185 Through the Four-to-One Program, King County ((shall actively pursue)) may support dedication of open space along the original Urban Growth Area line adopted in the 1994 King County Comprehensive Plan.
 Through this program, one acre of Rural Area zoned land may be added to the Urban Growth Area for residential development in exchange for a dedication to King County of four acres of permanent open space.
 Land added to the Urban Growth Area for drainage facilities that are designed as mitigation to have a natural looking visual appearance in support of its development, does not require dedication of permanent open space.
 The total area added to the Urban Growth Area as a result of this policy shall not exceed 4,000 acres.
 Implements recommendations from Review of the Four-to-One Program.
 Clarifies the discretionary nature of the program.
 Clarifies that new urban development only allows residential.
 Moves overall program acreage maximum from fifth policy to first policy.
 Amendments do not change underlying intent.
 Program found to be consistent with state law.
 Yes, in PRD.